2026-03-25

 Abu Dhabi is trying to become an AI-producing country.

 Stargate UAE, G42's Falcon (an Arabic-language LLM), Mohamed bin Zayed University of Artificial Intelligence — Abu Dhabi is not just hosting AI infrastructure.
-It is trying to build the capacity to create AI.
-The data centers are a means, not an end.
-The national strategy is to use AI the way oil was used: as the foundation for the next 50 years of economic output.
+It is trying to build the ability to create AI.
+The data centers are a tool, not the goal.
+The national strategy is to use AI the way oil was used: as the base for the next 50 years of economic output.

 The Stargate UAE campus includes a science park for AI innovation.
-The design integrates research, development, and talent training, not just compute capacity.
+The design brings together research, development, and talent training — not just compute capacity.

 JB is functioning as a compute location.

-JB's role is primarily to serve as a cheaper extension of Singapore.
-Tenants are multinationals headquartered in Singapore; JB provides the backend at lower cost.
-Anwar's repeated insistence on economic spillover reflects his recognition that this model, if left unchanged, does not transfer much capability to Malaysia.
+JB's main role is to be a cheaper extension of Singapore.
+Tenants are multinationals based in Singapore; JB provides the backend at lower cost.
+Anwar keeps pushing for economic spillover because he knows this model, if unchanged, does not give Malaysia much in return.

-Malaysia has a National AI Strategy (NAIES), and the ambition to use AI for economic development is genuine.
-But the practical reality is closer to “attract AI infrastructure and extract economic benefit” than “build AI.”
+Malaysia has a National AI Strategy (NAIES), and the goal to use AI for economic development is real.
+But the practical reality is closer to “attract AI infrastructure and get economic benefit” than “build AI.”

 The post-oil bet

-Reading Abu Dhabi's AI investment purely as infrastructure misses the point.
+Looking at Abu Dhabi's AI investment only as infrastructure misses the point.

-The Abu Dhabi Economic Vision 2030 was set out in 2006.
-Its core objective: shift from oil dependence toward a knowledge-intensive economy.
-By 2025, non-oil sectors already account for over 75 percent of UAE GDP — partly a policy success, partly a reflection of urgency about what comes after oil.
+The Abu Dhabi Economic Vision 2030 was set in 2006.
+Its main goal: move away from oil toward a knowledge-based economy.
+By 2025, non-oil sectors already make up over 75 percent of UAE GDP — partly a policy success, partly a sign of how urgent the shift feels.

-Seen through this lens, the AI investment is a straightforward move: use oil revenues to buy the next resource.
-If oil was the defining resource of the 20th century, compute capacity may be the defining resource of the 21st.
-G42, Mubadala, ADIA, MGX — Abu Dhabi's sovereign capital concentrating in AI infrastructure reflects something more than investment return calculations.
-It is about securing a strategic resource before the competition locks it down.
+The AI investment is a logical next step: use oil revenues to buy the next resource.
+If oil was the key resource of the 20th century, compute capacity may be the key resource of the 21st.
+G42, Mubadala, ADIA, MGX — Abu Dhabi's sovereign capital flowing into AI infrastructure is about more than returns.
+It is about securing a strategic resource before others lock it down.

-The Stargate UAE announcement framed this explicitly: a facility capable of reaching half the world's population within a 3,200 km radius.
-India, Pakistan, East Africa, the broader Middle East — all within that range.
+The Stargate UAE announcement made this clear: a facility that can reach half the world's population within a 3,200 km radius.
+India, Pakistan, East Africa, the wider Middle East — all within that range.
 JB competes on “5ms from Singapore.”
 Abu Dhabi is competing on “AI infrastructure hub for the Global South.”
-The ambition is a different order of magnitude.
+The ambition is on a different scale.

 The non-aligned legacy and its limits

-The UAE has historically been skilled at not choosing sides.
-It is a member of the Non-Aligned Movement, joined BRICS in January 2024, maintains security ties with the US, deep economic ties with China, and close trading relationships with India.
-This multi-alignment strategy — staying useful to all major powers — is how a small country of roughly 10 million people has punched well above its weight diplomatically and economically.
+The UAE has long been good at not choosing sides.
+It is a member of the Non-Aligned Movement, joined BRICS in January 2024, keeps security ties with the US, strong economic ties with China, and close trade ties with India.
+This approach — staying useful to all major powers — is how a country of roughly 10 million people has had much more influence than its size would suggest.

-That equilibrium began to fracture under AI geopolitical pressure in 2023 and 2024.
+That balance started to break under AI geopolitical pressure in 2023 and 2024.

-G42 removing an estimated $1.7 to $2 billion worth of Huawei equipment and divesting all Chinese investments was a direct response to US pressure — a loyalty test passed.
-At the same time, the UAE maintained its BRICS membership, continued participating in mBridge (China's cross-border digital currency settlement platform), and kept economic relationships with Chinese firms in other sectors.
-The architecture being constructed is: technology aligned with the US, financial and economic relationships deliberately diversified.
+G42 removing an estimated $1.7 to $2 billion worth of Huawei equipment and selling all Chinese investments was a direct response to US pressure — a loyalty test passed.
+At the same time, the UAE kept its BRICS membership, continued in mBridge (China's cross-border digital currency settlement platform), and kept economic ties with Chinese firms in other sectors.
+The structure being built is: technology aligned with the US, financial and economic relationships kept diverse.

-Whether this two-layer structure is sustainable depends on how far US-China competition intensifies.
-As AI infrastructure becomes a more explicit front in that competition, the space for “both sides” shrinks.
-Abu Dhabi is trying to hold the non-aligned identity while having already made the harder choice at the technology layer.
-Malaysia's Anwar is attempting the same thing at a different level of commitment.
+Whether this two-layer structure holds depends on how much US-China competition grows.
+As AI infrastructure becomes a clearer battleground in that competition, the room for “both sides” gets smaller.
+Abu Dhabi is trying to keep its non-aligned identity while having already made the harder choice at the technology level.
+Malaysia's Anwar is trying the same thing with a lower level of commitment.

-Neither will find it easy if the competition continues to escalate.
+Neither will find it easy if the competition keeps growing.

 Abu Dhabi's strengths: State-designed stability.
-Oil revenues underwrite power and water infrastructure.
+Oil revenues fund power and water infrastructure.
 Clear US alignment secures chip supply.
-Infrastructure depth provides long-term reliability.
+Deep infrastructure gives long-term reliability.

 Abu Dhabi's risks: Direct physical exposure to the Iran conflict.
-Having chosen a side completely, there is no fallback if the US relationship changes.
+Having fully chosen a side, there is no fallback if the US relationship breaks down.

-JB's strengths: The irreplaceable one-kilometer proximity to Singapore via the causeway.
-The flexibility to attract both US and Chinese investment.
-Malaysia's economic growth momentum.
+JB's strengths: The unique one-kilometer proximity to Singapore via the causeway.
+The ability to attract both US and Chinese investment.
+Malaysia's economic growth.

-JB's risks: Continuous US-China pressure from both directions.
-Power and water infrastructure that is still catching up.
-The structural risk of remaining a “compute location” without becoming more.
+JB's risks: Constant US-China pressure from both sides.
+Power and water infrastructure still catching up.
+The risk of staying a “compute location” without growing into more.

 Same phenomenon, different futures

-Abu Dhabi's data center buildup started earlier — Microsoft opened Azure regions there in 2019, and the hyperscale investment wave accelerated through the early 2020s.
-JB's rapid expansion began around 2023, following the ChatGPT moment.
-Both pipelines now extend well into the 2030s.
+Abu Dhabi started earlier — Microsoft opened Azure regions there in 2019, and the hyperscale investment wave grew through the early 2020s.
+JB's rapid expansion started around 2023, after the ChatGPT moment.
+Both pipelines now run well into the 2030s.
 On the surface it looks like the same story.
-Underneath, the design logic is fundamentally different.
+Below the surface, the logic is very different.

-Ten to twenty years from now, the divergence will likely be clearer.
-Abu Dhabi will have become a genuine AI-producing hub in deep partnership with the US — or the long war in the Middle East will have disrupted that ambition.
-JB will have absorbed Singapore's overflow demand steadily and pragmatically — or newer competitors like Batam will have eroded its advantage.
+Ten to twenty years from now, the difference will likely be clear.
+Abu Dhabi will have become a real AI-producing hub in close partnership with the US — or the long war in the Middle East will have broken that plan.
+JB will have absorbed Singapore's overflow demand steadily and practically — or newer competitors like Batam will have taken its advantage.

-The reasons to watch both are specific: Abu Dhabi for the depth of its state-backed infrastructure and its firm US alignment; JB for the proximity to Singapore that no other city can replicate.
-Those are entirely different reasons — which is precisely the point.
-Having once lived in Abu Dhabi, now on MM2H in Malaysia with property on Al Reem, I have had an unusually direct view of both.
+The reasons to watch both are specific: Abu Dhabi for the depth of its state-backed infrastructure and its firm US alignment; JB for the proximity to Singapore that no other city can match.
+Those are very different reasons — which is the point.
+Having lived in Abu Dhabi before, now on MM2H in Malaysia with property on Al Reem, I have had an unusually direct view of both.

 Related terms: Stargate UAE, G42, MGX (Abu Dhabi AI investment vehicle), STEP (Abu Dhabi deep sewer tunnel), ASR (Aquifer Storage and Recovery), JS-SEZ, NAIES (Malaysia's National AI Strategy).
 Related: What I Found Underground in Abu Dhabi · UAE Solar Is Cheaper Than Qatar's Gas.